By Austen Zuege

 Obtaining an insurance policy covering IP-related infringement disputes may be worth considering.
 But whether this is worthwhile will depend upon the nature of the business.

 General business insurance policies frequently, but not always, include “advertising injury” protection.
 This type of coverage may provide coverage for allegations of trademark and/or copyright infringement.
-Though sometimes one or both might be subject to an exclusion from coverage—policies vary in that regard.
+Though sometimes one or both might be subject to an exclusion from coverage or a highly limited explicit definition of coverage—policies vary.
 Such a policy generally will not protect against willful infringement, and there may be relatively short windows when a claim must be formally filed with the insurer.
 One of the main benefits of this type of insurance coverage is that the policy may obligate the insurer to provide a defense.
 Given the potential high costs of IP litigation, such coverage can be valuable.
 Also, an insurer’s involvement might help counteract infringement assertions of dubious merit, which are really nuisance-value lawsuits, by taking away the cudgel of the high cost of a legal defense.

 However, patent infringement coverage is not included in typical general business insurance policies.
 Such patent infringement policies are available, but are rarely obtained by businesses.
 The cost of such a policy might be prohibitive for many startups.